 About the Penn State Libraries Open Publishing Program and Services

-The Libraries Open Publishing program, part of the Digital Scholarship and Data Services department, has been publishing open access material since 2007.
+The Libraries Open Publishing program, part of the Department of Research Informatics and Publishing, has been publishing open access material since 2007.
 We began by publishing open access repositories of three Pennsylvania history journals, and have grown to publish and provide services to numerous journals, bibliographies, and topical web portal publications.
 We are working to begin publishing open access monographs and continue expanding our journal and bibliography portfolios.
 The Open Publishing program utilizes a variety of platforms, including Open Journal Systems (OJS), Drupal, and Biblio to provide online, open access hosting for both newly-formed and established publications.

 The Penn State University Libraries are committed to making data and knowledge accessible to the Penn State community and to the public; the Open Publishing program is just one way it achieves that goal.
 To view more ways that Penn State is supporting the Open movement, please visit open.psu.edu.

 About Open Access and Creative Commons Licensing